codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 - Trigger the `Deployment: Bootstrap` workflow first, to set up CDK on all accounts.

-Before we initiate the deployment, it's recommended to be logged into your Domain Registrar that controls the DNS of your domain, so that you can quickly update your name servers to point to the Hosted Zone that we will be creating.
+Next up, before we initiate the deployment it's recommended to be logged into your Domain Registrar that controls the DNS of your domain, so that you can quickly update your name servers to point to the Hosted Zone that we will be creating.
 This is necessary to DNS validate our ACM certificates.

 Our process will go: